jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 > The first trait that resilient people have is an acceptance of reality.
 They don't need for things to be a certain way and don't engage in wishful thinking ...
 They have a down-to-earth view that most of what happens in our lives is not entirely within our control and the best we can do is to steer the boat a little as we float down the river of life.
 The second characteristic of resilient people is a sense of purpose - being motivated by a sense of meaning rather than by just money.
 The last trait of resilient people in a company of one is the ability to adapt when things change - because they invariably do.

 > These traits for resilience are absolutely learnable.

+One thing that's different from buddhism is they don't tell people that there's a "heaven" and

 ### Empathy
 > Power is a tumor that ends up killing its victims' sympathies ...
 The qualities that lead to the leadership roles we achive are the exact qualities that diminish once leadership roles are attained ...
 Any leaders who listen carefully and are receptive to smart and useful suggestions from their team, whether they're introverted ro not, can build the trust required to earn cooperation.